- Office of the Dean

 Center for Cyber Security Awareness and Cyber Defense

 The Center for Cyber Security Awareness and Cyber Defense provides excellence in education about cybersecurity, service through partnerships with the university and community, and research opportunities in cybersecurity technology, cybersecurity preparedness and cybersecurity education.
-The center oversees the specialization in information assurance and cyber defense that is an option of our professional master's degree program in computing.
+The center oversees the specialization in information assurance and cyber defense that is an option of our professional master's degree program in computer and information science.

 Center for Data, Ethics and Society

-The Center for Data, Ethics, and Society officially launched addresses the ethical, social and political dimensions of an increasingly data-driven society.
+The Center for Data, Ethics, and Society addresses the ethical, social and political dimensions of an increasingly data-driven society.

-Grounded in the university’s Catholic, Jesuit mission of social justice, the center will focus on confronting data ethics issues such as the controversies and consequences of our increasingly data-driven lives and spaces, unfair algorithmic biases, the unequal effects of computational decision-making, the privacy threats of ubiquitous surveillance systems, and the role for corporate social responsibility and accountability.
-The center will take up these concerns through an applied and interdisciplinary approach to research, pedagogy and community engagement.
+Grounded in the university’s Catholic, Jesuit mission of social justice, the center confronts data ethics issues such as the controversies and consequences of our increasingly data-driven lives and spaces, unfair algorithmic biases, the unequal effects of computational decision-making, the privacy threats of ubiquitous surveillance systems, and the role for corporate social responsibility and accountability.
+The center takes up these concerns through an applied and interdisciplinary approach to research, pedagogy and community engagement.

 Center for Peacemaking